History of Rajasthan: Princely state of Jaisalmer

-Chahamana (Chauhan) Empire (c.
+Chauhan dynasty (c.
 650–1315 CE)

-Chauhan dynasty or Chahamana dynasty was a great power from 6th 12th Century, Chauchan dynasty ruled more than 400 years.
+Chauhan dynasty or Chahamana dynasty was a great power from the 6th to 12th century, ruling for more than 400 years.

-Chauchan was a Rajput dynasty that ruled modern parts of Rajasthan, Haryana, Madhya Pradesh & Delhi.
+Chauchan was a Rajput dynasty that ruled modern parts of Rajasthan, Haryana, Madhya Pradesh and Delhi.
 They sacrificed all they have & also self for protecting of Motherland from Maleechas.

-Chahamanas were classifies the dynasty among the four Agnivanshi Rajput clans, whose ancestors are said to have come out of Agnikund sacrificial fire pit.
+Chahamanas classified the dynasty among the four Agnivanshi Rajput clans, whose ancestors are said to have come out of Agnikund sacrificial fire pit.
 The earliest sources to mention this legend are the 16th century recensions of Prithviraj Raso.